Dungeons & Adventure

 Structures in the Wild

+681 total.
 Expect chests, traps, and mobs inside.
-Some rooms are quiet until you touch the wrong block.
+Some rooms stay quiet until you touch the wrong block.
 Bring torches, food, and an exit plan.

 Not every zombie is created equal anymore.
 Elites hit harder, survive longer, and often carry abilities you need to learn on the fly — fire trails, summons, knockback bursts, and worse.